Historic England compiles the Register of Parks and Gardens of special historic interest in England.

 Of the many parks and gardens throughout England which are of historic value, a relatively small number are considered to be sufficiently important to be included on the national Register of Parks and Gardens of Special Historic Interest in England.

-The decision to register a park or garden is based on an assessment by English Heritage as to whether it can be said to be of ‘special historic interest'.
-The criteria are set out in four English Heritage Selection Guides covering Rural, Urban, Institutional and Remembrance landscapes.
+The decision to register a park or garden is based on an assessment by Historic England as to whether it can be said to be of ‘special historic interest'.
+The criteria are set out in four Historic England Selection Guides covering Rural, Urban, Institutional and Remembrance landscapes.

 The majority of sites registered are, or started life as, the grounds of private houses, but public parks and cemeteries form important categories too.
 Even two pumping stations and hospital landscapes are included, because they have skilfully planned surroundings that reflect the landscaping fashions of their day.